Internet Banking Security Issues:

 - Unsolicited or unexpected emails, especially from businesses you have not recently contacted, should be treated cautiously.

-- Watch your bank account and credit cards statements carefully for any unauthorized transactions and report any suspicious activity immediately.
+- Watch your bank account and credit card statements carefully for any unauthorized transactions and report any suspicious activity immediately.